smunir2001/Java-Programming-Masterclass/ReadMe.md

 ## Polymorphism
 This is the OOP mechanism that gives programmers the capability to allow actions to act differently based on what object is acting.

+## Reference vs. Object vs. Instance vs. Class
+Lets use the analogy of building a house to understand classes:

+A __class__ is basically a blueprint for a house, using the blueprint (plans) we can build as many houses as we like based on those plans.

+Each house you build (in other words instantiate using the __new__ operator) is an __object__, also known as an __instance__.

+Each house you build has an address (a physical location).
+In other words if you want to tell someone where you live, you give them your address (perhaps written on a piece of paper).
+This is known as a __reference__.

+You can copy that __reference__ as many times as you like but there is still just one house.
+In other words we are copying the paper that has the address on it not the house itself.

+We can pass __references__ as __parameters__ to __constructors__ and __methods__.